-This is a very nice question while not one, definite answer.
-From my perspective, C# Array vs List are wherever the abstraction and implementation people in computing meet.
+C# Array vs List is wherever the abstraction and implementation of people in computing meet.
 An array is incredibly a lot of tied to the hardware notion of continuous, contiguous memory, with every part identical in size (although typically these parts are addresses, and so talk over with non-identically-sized referents).
 A list could be an idea (from arithmetic to an extent) wherever parts are ordered and wherever there’s (normally) a starting and finish, and thus wherever indexing is feasible.
 These 2 ideas line up quite well.
 However, once we contemplate a list as an abstract data sort, an approach to accessing and manipulating data, we are able to break a number of those rules.

 What is an Array?

 An array could be a sequent assortment of comparable data which will be accessed as per the “index”.
 It’s the best style of a system during which the weather get to keep in a contiguous memory location.

 In Array, the index starts at zero, thus to access the primary part of An array “numarray”, it ought to be written as numarray.